Who's Who of Professional Women

 CAROLYN CRAWFORD CHESNUTT THORSEN

-Carolyn ThorsenCarolyn Crawford Chesnutt Thorsen knew she wanted to teach math by the time she was in high school, though she also holds longstanding love of music and has played the piano since age 5.
-First earning a Bachelor of Arts from Agnes Scott College in 1955, she began her career in 1964 as an assistant librarian with Hartsville Memorial Library in South Carolina before going on to join the Darlington County School District, where she taught music from 1965 to 1968 and math and psychology from 1968 to 1973.
+To help support her growing family, she began a career in 1964 as assistant librarian with Hartsville Memorial Library in South Carolina before going on to join the Darlington County School District, where she taught music from 1965 to 1968 and math and psychology from 1968 to 1973.
 During this time, she furthered her education and obtained a Master of Education from the University of South Carolina in 1972.
-From 1973 to 1975, Ms. Thorsen served as a high school math teacher for the DeKalb County School District in Decatur, Georgia.
+From 1973 to 1975, Ms. Thorsen taught upper level high school mathematics in South Carolina and subsequently followed her husband in a move to Atlanta, Georgia, where Ms. Thorsen continued teaching senior math classes in the DeKalb County School District in Decatur, Georgia.

-Furthermore, Ms. Thorsen received a number of grants for her work in education between 1977 and 1991, including from the Alfred P. Sloan Foundation, NASA, the Carnegie Corporation of New York, and the BellSouth Foundation.
+Furthermore, Ms. Thorsen received a number of grants for her work in education between 1977 and 1991, including from the Alfred P. Sloan Foundation, NASA, the Carnegie Corporation of New York and the BellSouth Foundation.
 Her pioneering work led her to be presented with the Reginald H. Jones Distinguished Service Award by the National Action Council for Minorities in Engineering in 1986.
 She is particularly proud of the two grants she received from the National Science Foundation between 1985 and 1998, one of which was for the development of a gender equity program.
-The program was an incredible success, with six Georgia colleges getting involved.
+The program was an incredible success, with six Georgia colleges participating.
 During the time these grants were active, Ms. Thorsen also had the opportunity to serve as a member of the Gender Equity Expert Panel of the U.S. Department of Education in 1996.

 Facebook